readandprogress/reading.is-a.dev/_posts/2024/2024-04-30-pokémon-legends-z-a-looks-promising-but-I-can't-help-feeling-lukewarm-about-it.md

 date: 2024-04-30 20:00:00 -0500
 last_modified_at: 2025-03-17 19:00:00 -0500
 tags: [ Gaming, Pokemon, Thoughts, RPG, Visuals, Art styles, Nintendo, Game Freak, The Pokemon Company ]
-time:
+time: 50:00
 description: Back with another post, and this time about a game, if you can believe it!
 My recent posts don't really scream gamer, so let's change that!
 Let's talk about one of my favorite game series, or I guess you could say it used to be one of them.
-toc: # false | Only when you don't want a TOC.
+toc: false # false | Only when you don't want a TOC.
 ---

 Back with another post, and this time about a game, if you can believe it!
 My recent posts don't really scream *gamer*, so let's change that!
 Let's talk about one of my favorite game series, or I guess you could say it used to be one of them.

 Truth be told, the recent Pokémon games haven't been clicking with me.
 There are several reasons why, which I will go into detail about soon, but for now, a little backstory on me and the series.